jmertin/apmia_php_ext_volume/README.md

 # Manual Changelog
 ```
+Wed,  8 Jul 2020 11:53:17
+	- APMIA and Extensions are now configured using APMENV_VAR
+	- Removed code to configure the Extensions
+ 	- Updated docs

 Mon Jul  6 11:08:36 CEST 2020
 	- Added MySQL extension to APMIA Agent
 	- New PHP remote agent probe implant using Entrypoint superseed method.
 Does not require to